jmah/OsiriX-Quad-Buffered-Stereo/README-Development.txt

   At runtime (in the +load method), the -initWithAttributes: method from the NSOpenGLPixelFormat will be renamed to -QBS_initWithAttributes:, and our method will be renamed to -initWithAttributes:.
-Thus when some code calls [[NSOpenGLPixelFormat alloc] initWithAttributres:attrs], our code will instead be called.
-Inside our -QBS_initWithAttributes method are lines such
+Thus when some code calls [[NSOpenGLPixelFormat alloc] initWithAttributes:attrs], our code will instead be run.
+Inside our -QBS_initWithAttributes method are lines such as:
-  as:

   result = [self QBS_initWithAttributes:attrs];

-  This is _not_ a recursive call to itself; rather, it is a call to the original -initWithAttributres: method (which will have been renamed by the time this code is executed).
+  This is _not_ a recursive call to itself; rather, it is a call to the original -initWithAttributes: method (which will have been renamed by the time this code is executed).

   To create a quad-buffered OpenGL view, the view must be initialized with a